softwareguru/airflowsummit-website/content/tickets.md

 <tito-widget event="airflowsummit/2024"></tito-widget>

 * Ticket prices are in US dollars.
+* If your company is paying for your ticket, you can still take advantage of the early bird price.
+Don't wait!
-* Payment is done with credit card and processed via stripe.
-If you need to use a different payment method please contact us at airflowsummit@sg.com.mx
+* Payment is done with credit card and processed via Stripe.
+If you need to use a different payment method, please select the "Invoice" payment method when checking out.

 <br>